AnaZonia/moon_notes/000 Ana Did Science Today.md

 Try different measures of seasonality.

 ## 26/10, Saturday - Presentation and Poster

-I noticed yesterday that I can try to run the model with other optimizers and with a Distance to Mining area???
+Distance to Mining area???

 on the top it's the Atlantic Forest and in the bottom it's the Amazon.
 The land use types across both are too different to be compared.